Cloud-Foundations/Dominator/cmd/domtool/README.md

 			 MDB
 - **get-info-for-subs**: get information for all/selected *subs* and write to stdout in JSON format
+- **get-mdb**: get machine data from the MDB server and write to stdout in JSON format
 - **get-subs-configuration**: get the current configuration that is pushed to all *subs*
 - **list-subs**: list all/selected *subs* and write to stdout